Credit: Tom Werner / DigitalVision / Getty Images

 Wharton Business Foundations Specialization

-The Wharton Business School offers a business foundations specialization, a series of five business classes that build core business skills in finance, marketing, accounting, and operations.
+The Wharton Business School offers a business foundations specialization, a series of business classes that build core skills in finance, marketing, accounting, and operations.
 Topics include human resources, change management, financial statements, and customer satisfaction.

 Paying for MBA Prep Courses

 Another option for free and low-cost MBA prep courses is enrolling in a Massive Open Online Course (MOOC).
-Many respected universities and business schools offer free MBPA prep courses through MOOCs that include subjects like accounting, finance, and business fundamentals.
+Many respected universities and business schools offer free MBA prep courses through MOOCs that include subjects like accounting, finance, and business fundamentals.

 Common Questions About MBA Prep Courses